 Sunset at Glenelg Beach

 Adelaide is totally spoiled for choice when it comes to restaurants – if you’re a foodie, you aren’t going to be disappointed.
 We have an amazing variety of cuisines from Afghan to Uyghur and everything in between.
-Here is a list of some of my favourite multicultural restaurants, but if you don’t mind a short taxi or Uber ride, Parwana Afghan on Henley Beach Road has been a favourite of mine for almost a decade and it never disappoints.
+If you don’t mind a short taxi or Uber ride, Parwana Afghan on Henley Beach Road has been a favourite of mine for almost a decade and it never disappoints.

 As for nightlife – you will not be disappointed in Adelaide.
 The city has dozens of amazing small bars to enjoy.
 Some of my favourites include Hains & Co (cute gin bar, super popular with locals) and Cantina Sociale (a Spanish-themed wine bar), although pretty much everywhere on Peel Street is good too.
 If you’re looking for something more upbeat, Casablabla attracts an older, multicultural crowd whereas Rocket is a non-stop party popular amongst university students.